Discover Log Shipping: 10 Best Practices

 Q: How do you keep track of Log Shipping health?

-Ans: To monitor the Log Shipping status, utilize SQL Server Management Studio or T-SQL scripts.
+Ans: You can monitor the Log Shipping status using T-SQL scripts or SQL Server Management Studio.

 Review the articles below also